 To find out what is wrong with your Volvo, read the fault codes when the check engine light is on.
 If the check engine light is off, you may not be able to retrieve any fault codes.

 What to do when Volvo CEL comes on?

-The first thing you should check is to make sure that the gas cap is on tight.
+You should check to ensure the gas cap is on tight.
 Stop in a safe area, press the gas cap release button, and make sure the gas cap is tight.

-Make sure to check that the engine oil level is between the Min and Max marks as well.
+Ensure that the engine oil level is between the Min and Max marks.
 Use the oil dipstick to check the engine oil level.